gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 ```

 #### Shared mode
 If header's `MODE` bit is high [bus](/specification/PJON-protocol-specification-v3.1.md#bus) identification is added to the packet.
 Below, the same local transmission used as an example above is formatted to be sent in shared mode to device id `12` of bus id `0.0.0.1`.
-The packet's content is prepended with the bus id of the recipient as requested by header's `MODE` bit.
+The packet's payload is prepended with the bus id of the recipient as requested by header's `MODE` bit.
 ```cpp
  ________________________________________
 |ID| HEADER |LENGTH|CRC8|BUS ID|DATA|CRC8|